Mike McCue: Flipboard

 McCue left Microsoft in June 2009.
 In January 2010, he co-founded, with Evan Doll, one of the early engineers on the iPhone team at Apple, Flipboard, the "social magazine" app for Apple's iPad.
-Flipboard launched in July 2010 having secured $10.5 million of venture capital from investors including John Doerr of Kleiner Perkins Caufield & Byers (who had also invested in Tellme), Index Ventures, The Chernin Group, Twitter creator Jack Dorsey, Facebook’s co-founder Dustin Moskovitz, and Ashton Kutcher.
+Flipboard launched in July 2010 having secured $10.5 million of venture capital from investors including John Doerr of Kleiner Perkins Caufield & Byers (who had also invested in Tellme), Index Ventures, The Chernin Group, Twitter creator Jack Dorsey, Facebook's co-founder Dustin Moskovitz, and Ashton Kutcher.

 Flipboard evolved from a thought experiment undertaken by McCue and Doll in which they asked what the web would look like if it was washed away in a hurricane and needed to be built again from scratch with the knowledge of hindsight.
 "We thought," said McCue, "it would be possible to build something from the ground up that was inherently social.
 And we thought that new form factors like the tablet would enable content to be presented in ways that were fundamentally more beautiful."
 McCue said that when reading magazines like National Geographic he would ask himself: "Why is it that the Web isn't as beautiful as these magazines?
 What could we do to make the web a more beautiful place?"

 McCue was critical of the way that journalism appeared on the web, saying that it had been "contaminated by the Web form factor" and was being pushed into trying to support the monetization model of the web by driving page views with slide shows, condensed columns of narrow text and distracting advertisements, a space where, he said, "I don't think it should ever go".
 "It's not ... a pleasant experience to 'curl up' with a good website", he said.

-With this in mind they recruited Marcos Weskamp, the designer who in 2004 had built newsmap.jp to graphically display a heatmap of stories from the Google News news aggregator.
-Flipboard became what they called the first social magazine, allowing people to consume media from Facebook and Twitter in an easier and more aesthetically interesting way.
+They recruited Marcos Weskamp, the designer who had created newsmap.jp in 2004 to display a graphical heat map of stories from Google News.
+Flipboard became a social magazine, allowing people to consume content from Facebook and Twitter.

 By December 2010, Flipboard claimed that they were installed on about 10% of the 8-9 million iPads then in circulation; Apple named Flipboard its iPad app of the year.
 In April 2011 McCue confirmed a $50 million round of financing, valuing Flipboard at $200 million.

 In August 2018, Flipboard claimed they had 145 million monthly users with 11,000 publishers.